technology-toolbox/website/content/blog/jjameson/2009/11/06/supportability-concerns-with-custom-http-modules-in-sharepoint.md

 How can I say this with such conviction?
 Well, yesterday I came across the following on MSDN:

+{{< blockquote "font-italic" >}}

-> #### Support Details
+#### Support Details

->
-> A HTTP module assembly can be installed in the Web application's \bin
-> directory or in the global assembly cache.
+A HTTP module assembly can be installed in the Web application's \bin directory or in the global assembly cache.

->
-> Because an HTTP module is always called as part of the page processing
-> pipeline, a poorly designed or faulty module can have a detrimental effect
-> on performance or perceived stability of the environment.
-Thoroughly test
-> each module for performance before deploying it.
+Because an HTTP module is always called as part of the page processing pipeline, a poorly designed or faulty module can have a detrimental effect on performance or perceived stability of the environment.
+Thoroughly test each module for performance before deploying it.

+{{< /blockquote >}}

 If you want to see it for yourself, you can go straight to the source: